dspoka/dspoka.github.io/_posts/2015-06-15-bottle-learning.markdown

 **The Data:**

 Dissatisfied with the lack of charts in his Charts and Instruments organization he put to use thousands of old logbooks from Navy ships.
 These logs contained records of dates, locations, directions and speeds of the wind, and the course of the ships.
-Immediately he saw the value of these records and began a **tediuos** process of compiling.
+Immediately he saw the value of these records and began a **tedious** process of compiling.
 He saw that the way ships would adjust their course was to compensate for them drifting aside by currents.
 In 1847 he published his findings in book Wind and Current Chart of the North Atlantic.
 His mapped currents allowed ships to travel much faster through the open waters.

 **Could elaborate—make very obvious how his comprehensive guides meant that ships could anticipate currents and drift, rather than retroactively correcting their courses and again reinventing the wheel on each journey.  i.e., “Maury’s guidebook offered unprecedented opportunities for improving navigation…”**